applidium/ADTransitionController/README.md

 # ADTransitionController - custom navigation controller

-ADTransitionController is drop-in replacement of UINavigationController with custom transition animations.
+ADTransitionController is drop-in replacement for UINavigationController with custom transition animations.

 ## How to use
 1. Add the content of the ADTransitionController folder to your iOS project